antosdaniel/temporal-poc/README.md

 ```

 In the terminal with worker, you should see something happening.
 You should also be able to see your workflows at http://localhost:8080/namespaces/default/workflows.

+Even without the last step, `SyncDataFromBob` workflow will be executed every minute.